sammacbeth/sammacbeth.github.io/index.md

 title: About Me
 ---

 I'm a software developer and PhD graduate based in Munich, Germany.
-I am currently working at [Cliqz](https://cliqz.com/en/aboutus), developing innovative and user-empowering software in the browser.
+I am currently working at [Cliqz](https://cliqz.com/en/aboutus), developing innovative, user-empowering, and privacy-preserving software in the browser.
+Specifically, this is Cliqz' [anti-tracking](https://cliqz.com/en/whycliqz/anti-tracking) system, which prevents [online tracking](https://cliqz.com/en/magazine/how-we-at-cliqz-protect-users-from-web-tracking) of our users.

 I completed my PhD in 2015 at Imperial College London, studying the application of self-organising governance to computational systems which gather information and knowledge.
 My work is published in peer-reviewed journals, books and conference proceedings, and can be found on the [research](/research) page.